Ex-EU health chief vows to fight tobacco bribe links

 John Dalli resigned after the EU's anti-fraud office OLAF said he was aware of attempts by one of his associates to bribe a Swedish tobacco company in return for changes to EU tobacco legislation, and did nothing to prevent them.

-Tobacco firm Swedish Match said a Maltese businessman asked the company for 60 million euros $78 million (48.6 million pounds) in order to use his links to Dalli to get him to propose an end to an EU export ban on snus, a type of snuff that is the company's main product.
+Tobacco firm Swedish Match said a Maltese businessman asked the company for 60 million euros ($78 million) in order to use his links to Dalli to get him to propose an end to an EU export ban on snus, a type of snuff that is the company's main product.

 A Swedish Match employee met the businessman in Malta after the latter sought contact, company spokesman Patrik Hildingsson told Reuters.
 The company notified the Commission of the alleged bribery attempt in May.